 Before the captivity, Roman’s weight was 72 kilograms—after, his weight was 60 kg.
 During the first two weeks of captivity, Viktor aged, got thinner, and his hair grayed.
 Roman laughed at him, not unkindly, when prisoners were led to work in the warehouse, “Who is that old man in the car with us?
 Fedorovysh, is that you?”

 At home, Viktor got used to showering twice per day, and in captivity the familiar rituals became impossible.
-One time, when prisoners were led out to dig, Russian washed their armored personnel carriers on the street.
-Victors asked to stand under the water from the hose.
+One time, when prisoners were led out to dig, Russians washed their armored personnel carriers on the street.
+Viktor asked to stand under the water from the hose.
 Despite the cold weather, even freezing water was better than the lack of a shower.

 The canteen where Viktor soon started working had a shower, which also became a “reward for hard work.”
 “If you work well, perhaps we’ll allow you to wash up,” Russian soldiers said.
 For the first few days, a guard surveiled the prisoners, but after the warning that the attempts to flee will be punished with beating or execution, the supervision stopped.